vglad/ProjectTemplate/README.md

 # ProjectTemplate
 Template for cross-platform C++ project.<br/>
-CMake 3.17.0 is a build system
+CMake 3.17.0 is a build system.

 Catch2 and Trompeloeil used as testing frameworks.